Nellaker-group/happy/README.md

 <img src="readme_images/Figure1.png" width="490" align="right" />

-**Abstract**: _We present the ‘Histology Analysis Pipeline.PY’ (HAPPY), a hierarchical method for quantifying the variability of cells and micro-anatomical tissue structures across placenta histology whole slide images.
-In contrast to commonly used high-level patch features or segmentation approaches, HAPPY follows an interpretable biological hierarchy.
-It is an end-to-end pipeline able to represent cells and communities of cells within tissues at a single-cell resolution across whole slide images.
-Here we present a set of quantitative metrics from healthy term placentas as a baseline for future assessments of placenta health.
-HAPPY cell and tissue predictions closely replicate those from independent clinical experts and the placenta biology literature._
+**Abstract**: _Accurate placenta pathology assessment is essential for managing maternal and newborn health, but the placenta's heterogeneity and temporal variability pose challenges for histology analysis.
+To address this issue, we developed the ‘Histology Analysis Pipeline.PY’ (HAPPY), a deep learning hierarchical method for quantifying the variability of cells and micro-anatomical tissue structures across placenta histology whole slide images.
+HAPPY differs from patch-based features or segmentation approaches by following an interpretable biological hierarchy, representing cells and cellular communities within tissues at a single-cell resolution across whole slide images.
+We present a set of quantitative metrics from healthy term placentas as a baseline for future assessments of placenta health and we show how these metrics deviate in placentas with clinically significant placental infarction.
+HAPPY’s cell and tissue predictions closely replicate those from independent clinical experts and placental biology literature._

 This repo contains all code for training, evaluating, and running inference across WSIs using the three stage deep learning pipeline detailed in the paper.
 The three